-The purpose of the Heat indicator is only to give a RELATIVE indication of how the smoker is performing and not the temperature of the meat.
+The purpose of the temperature indicator is only to give a RELATIVE indication of how the smoker is performing and not the temperature of the meat.
 For example: "Has the power gone off?" or "Has the charcoal died out?"
-The Heat indicator reading is influenced by many variables such as outside temperature, windy conditions and rain.
-The actual internal smoker temperature may vary considerably.
-This is not a problem as the goal is "Low and SLOW".
+The temperature indicator reading is influenced by many variables such as outside temperature, windy conditions and rain.
+The actual internal smoker temperature may vary by up to 10%.
+This is not a problem as the goal is "Low and Slow".
 The "Smoke Cooking" section gives directions that allow your smoker to perform consistently at the correct temperature with great results.